Give patients a seat at the PBS Strategic Agreement table to deliver a PATIENTS FIRST PBS

 Better Access Australia is a not-for-profit that contributes to public policy debates through research, publications, public discussion and advocacy.
 We recognise that Australia’s health, disability and social services systems work best when all parties engage in good faith and everyone's contributions are recognised and valued

-In just three short years Better Access Australia has partnered with others in the community to focus on #equalityofaccess and #equalityofcare in the social services sector to deliver the following reform:
+In just five short years Better Access Australia has partnered with others in the community to focus on #equalityofaccess and #equalityofcare in the social services sector to deliver a range of reforms including:

 Establishing a national newborn screening program for 80 diseases